-3.2.1 VDB groups
+3.2.1 Virtual Database (VDB) groups

-VDB groups are a new concept to Delphix that enables the association of one or more VDBs as a single VDB group.
+Virtual Database (VDB) groups are a new concept to Delphix, which enable the association of one or more VDBs as a single VDB group.
 This allows for bulk operations to be performed on the grouped VDBs, such as bookmark, provision, refresh, rewind, and others.
 This will assist in complex application testing scenarios (e.g. integration and functional testing) that require multiple data sources to properly complete testing.